jlstrater/restful-grails3/README.md

   * Starts a server running on port 8000
   * watches for changes on project files
   * When files change, the assemble task is re-run and
-  * Livereload triggers browser update on assemble task completion
-* `grunt publish`
-  * Publishes slides to GitHub pages
-  * Uses git subtree merge to merge the contents of dist into the gh-pages branch